 If you would like to do your own planning I recommend using this planning timeline.
 It has an overview of what you need to do each month.
-In particular, the two planning items that will make your first Disney World trip easier are making advanced dining reservations and using FastPass+.
+In particular, the two planning items that will make your first Disney World trip easier are making Disney World park reservations and advanced dining reservations.

 You Will Not See Everything On Your First Disney World Trip

 Not even close.
 Pick a couple of must do items and everything else is sprinkles on the cupcake.
 As many times as we have been to Disney World we still always find something new to experience.
 This is why we never get bored at Disney.

 Just Because You Are In A Magical Place Does Not Mean That Your Children Will Be Magically Changed

 Remember your child’s personality at home and adjust your plans.
 For example, we often had to take a mid-day rest when Elizabeth was younger.
 Some kids are not going to like the characters.
 That’s okay!

 Find out more tips for taking toddlers to Disney World here.

 Your “Big Reveal” Of A Surprise Disney Trip May Be A Bust, But That Doesn’t Mean Your Trip Will Be